Darthseid/ITMT-Capstone/reports/sprint_4/sprint_4.md

 1. Place images of the full User & Admin and/or anonymous story here with annotations of the functioning and the non-functioning portions as necessary (can reuse the artifact created by UI/UX)
-2. List any detailed assumptions your team made explaining deliverable context as needed
+2. List any detailed assumptions your team made explaining deliverable context as needed ~~ Issues with the database with other team members is the biggest challenge that I am trying to solve.
+Worked on the problem for about 3-8 hours with the guidance but had no progress to the point where another plan to share database information for the product is needed.
+Overall two tasks are left which are to post blogs and add comments to the blog~~